To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

 Raised bowls in a tray help your dog’s neck and posture when eating.
-Your canine will love having his food closer to his height, and you can refill and wash the stainless steel containers easily.
-The non-slip stand has three height positions (2.8″, 8″, and 12″), so it can be adjusted as your dog grows.
+Your canine might enjoy having their food closer to their height, and you can refill and wash the stainless steel containers easily.
+The non-slip stand has four height positions (6.3″, 11.4″, 13″, and 14.6″,) so it can be adjusted as your dog grows.
 You can easily remove the legs and tuck them into the sides of the platform for easy storage.
+The raised edges on the stand prevent food from falling on the ground and water away from the food to keep things mess-free.
+Underneath the bowls is a lick mat, which offers a slow-feeding option.

 Pros | Cons |